 Soldering the pins of NRF24L01 chips while making remotes and receivers was fun and challenging.
 Although it got a little monotonous over time.
 As much as I love soldering –the… Read more Why And How I Made a Custom PCB →

 One of the secrets to happiness is having the possibility to lie down in bed, organize yourself neatly under the blanket and between your pillows, close your eyes, and THEN shut the room’s light.
 In this post I will tell you the years-long story of my journey towards “perfecting” remote-light-switching devices.

+Walkers.
+I wanted to build a walker for a long time now, and it’s finally done.
 So yeah, it walks.
 But that’s not all there is to it, it also walks to the direction I tell it to!